The Texture Layer is a special map layer that adds an image as a flat map to the scene.

-Bounds SIze: The Width and Height of the resulting texture in meters.
+Bounds Dimensions: The Width and Height of the resulting texture in meters.
 When a georeferenced image is selected, this value is set automatically.

-Bounds Offset: The location of the resulting texture in meters.
+Bounds Location: The location of the resulting texture in meters.
 When a georeferenced image is selected, this value is set automatically.

-Note that the button left of X-Offset can be used to change the reference point for the texture's position.
+Note that the button right of Location can be used to change the reference point of the texture's position.